-APNewsBreak: NRC looking at reducing inspections at reactors
+APNewsBreak: Nuclear commission considers fewer inspections

 Asked for comment Tuesday, NRC spokespeople pointed to the staff arguments for the changes in the report.
 Trimming overall inspections “will improve effectiveness because inspectors again will be focused on issues of greater safety significance,” staffers told commission members in the recommendations.

-Edwin Lyman, a nuclear-power expert at the nonprofit Union of Concerned Scientists, faulted the reasoning of commission staff that the good performance of much of the nuclear power industry warranted cutting back on agency inspections for problems and potential problems.
+Edwin Lyman, a nuclear power expert at the nonprofit Union of Concerned Scientists, faulted the reasoning of commission staff that the good performance of much of the nuclear power industry warranted cutting back on agency inspections for problems and potential problems.

 “That completely ignores the cause-and-effect relationship between inspections and good performances,” Lyman said.